Wikinaut/bitsavers-tools/README.md

 # bitsavers-tools
-Tools for submitting scanned data books to bitsavers,org
+Tools for submitting scanned data books to bitsavers.org